mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_nis_scaler/README.md

 Special thanks to CptLucky8 for spotting an issue with the instructions.

+Special thanks to HyperJet2018 and CptLucky8 for their input on resolving the sRGB color degrations issue.

 Many thanks to the https://forums.flightsimulator.com/ community for the testing and feedback!